WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Quick facts:

-• 👎 Dashboard experience isn’t as nice as Bluehost
+• 👎 Dashboard experience isn’t as nice as Bluehost’s.

-GreenGeeks are an affordable shared host that offer similar prices to Bluehost.
+GreenGeeks is an affordable shared host that offers similar prices to Bluehost.

 Despite having similar prices, GreenGeeks generally offer better performance and faster load times.
-A big part of this is the fact that GreenGeeks use LiteSpeed Web Server on all their plans, whereas Bluehost use Apache.
+A big part of this is the fact that GreenGeeks uses LiteSpeed Web Server on all of its plans, whereas Bluehost uses Apache.

 This also lets you use the free LiteSpeed Cache plugin at GreenGeeks, which is one of the best performance plugins out there.

-Beyond that, GreenGeeks also offer a pretty solid/standard feature list for a shared host:
+Beyond that, GreenGeeks also offers a pretty solid/standard feature list for a shared host, including:

-Like Bluehost, GreenGeeks offer aggressive promotional pricing for your first billing cycle, so make sure to factor both prices into your decision.
+Like Bluehost, GreenGeeks offers aggressive promotional pricing for your first billing cycle, so make sure to factor both prices into your decision.

 Plans start at $2.95 a month with promo pricing and $10.95 a month with regular pricing.